oneminch/Notes/TypeScript.md

 - `symbol`

 ### `object` Types

+- In TS, `object` represents any non-primitive type including arrays, functions and objects.

 - Object types can either be anonymous, or be named using an interface and a type alias.